davetoland/DiscordChatGPT/ReadMe.md

 ### Controlling the quality level using `best_of`

-The `BestOf` parameter instructs the AI to generate multiple responses for a given prompt, and return the one with the highest log probability per token.
+The `best_of` parameter instructs the AI to generate multiple responses for a given prompt, and return the one with the highest log probability per token.
 This means that the model will generate multiple responses to the same prompt and the one with the highest probability of being a good response is returned.

 One of the main use cases of this parameter is in creative tasks such as brainstorming, content creation or any other task that requires generating multiple options.
 The "bestof" parameter can be set to a high value, which will generate a large number of different completions, increasing the chances of coming up with something truly unique and innovative.

 Another use case is to increase the diversity of the generated text, as when working with language generation models, it is common for the model to generate responses that are very similar to one another, even when using different prompts.
-By increasing the "bestof" parameter, you directly increase the diversity of the result.
+By increasing the `best_of` parameter, you directly increase the diversity of the result.

 ```csharp
 var payload = new Dictionary<string, object>